Nigerian Body of Benchers

-The Nigerian Body of Benchers is a professional body concerned with the admission of successful candidates at the Nigerian Law School Bar Final Examination into the Legal Proffession.
+The Nigerian Body of Benchers is a professional body concerned with the admission of successful candidates into the Legal Profession at the Nigerian Law School Bar Final Examination.
 Members of the body are called Benchers.

 The body also regulate the call of graduate of law school to the Nigerian Bar as well as the regulation of the legal profession in Nigeria.

 Principal officers

-The current Chairman of the body is Chief Wole Olanipekun, OFR, SAN who succeeded Hon.
-Justice Olabode Rhodes Vivour in March of 2022 after a long list of successions including, the past Chairmen such as Hon.
+The current Chairman of the body is Chief Adegboyega Awomolo, SAN who succeeded Hon.
+Justice Mary Peter Odili in March 2024.
+Hon Justice Mary Peter Odili CFR, JSC (Rtd) who succeeded Chief Wole Olanipekun, OFR, SAN in April 2023.
+Olanipekun succeeded Hon.
+Justice Olabode Rhodes-Vivour in March 2022 after a long list of successions, including the past Chairmen such as Hon.
 Justice Dr. I. T. Muhammad, CFR, 2019, ALH.
-Bashir M. Dalhatu,2018, Hon.
+Bashir M. Dalhatu, 2018, Hon.
 Justice W.S.N Onnoghen, GCON, 2017, Chief Bandele A. Aiku, SAN, 2016 (deceased), Hon.
-Justice, Mahmud Mohammed, GCON,2015, Chief T.J.O Okpoko who was elected on March 30, 2014 to succeed Aloma Mariam Mukhtar the Chief Justice of Nigeria and Mahmud Mohammed the vice president at the time.
+Justice, Mahmud Mohammed, GCON, 2015, Chief T.J.O Okpoko who was elected on March 30, 2014 to succeed Aloma Mariam Mukhtar the Chief Justice of Nigeria and Mahmud Mohammed the vice president at the time.